nicholasA113/startup/README.md

 ### Elevator pitch

 Imagine a fun, interactive, community-based version of Mad Libs!
 From pre-written stories, users can fill in the blanks to create their own wacky versions of these stories and post them to a community board for otherrs to see.
-Be as crazy and funn as you can be!
+Be as crazy and funny as you can be!

 ### Design